scastlara/Article_Downloader/README.md

 		-a : download only abstracts
 		-f : skip the 'checking', it will download every article in the list of PMIDs

+**makefile**

+Commands:

+	make all - do everything

+	make download :
+        default: download abstracts (and epubs if possible) of ids in PMIDs.txt that have not been already downloaded.
+        Options:
+            opt=-a : download only abstracts
+            opt=-f : force download of already downloaded files If you use both options at the same time (opt=-af) you will download all the abstracts (and not any epub) 		regardless of whether you have downloaded the abstracts before or not.

+	make pdf - process pdf files (creates raw, text_sentences and stats). make epub - process epub files (creates raw, text_sentences and stats). make abstract - process abstracts (creates text_sentences and stats). make epubabs - process abstracts of articles with a PMC id (creates text_sentences and stats).

+	make cleanall - remove everything.
+	make cleantext -remove all intermediary text files (everything inside 'raw_text/' 'text_sentences/' 'stats/'). make cleanepub - remove epubs.
+	make cleanepubabs - remove abstracts from articles with PMC ids. make cleanabstract - remove abstracts.
+	make cleanmedline - remove all medline records. make cleanstats - remove all stat files.